zaxhutchinson/spiking_spielwiese/README.md

 ## Dependencies

 The examples use SFML as their graphics library.
 I recommend you install the latest version of SFML.
 If during compilation you receive warnings about deprecated SFML functions dealing with color, you have a slightly out of date version.
-I believe the version in the Ubuntu repo are slightly behind.
+I believe the version in the Ubuntu repo is slightly behind.

 ## Neuron Class
 The neuron class is an implementation of the Izhikevich neuron model.
 Instances of the neuron model are created by providing a template.
 Templates (see NTemplate class) provide the constants necessary to replicate various neuron types described in [Dynamical Systems in Neuroscience: